oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/tate.md

 ### A toric variety as base space

 We require that the provided toric base space is complete.
+This is a technical limitation as of now.
+The functionality of OSCAR only allows us to compute a section basis (or a finite subset thereof) for complete toric varieties.
+In the future, this could be extended.

-Oftentimes, this is an expensive check.
+However, completeness is an expensive check.
 Therefore, we provide an optional argument which one can use to disable this check if desired.
 To this end, one passes the optional argument `completeness_check = false` as last argument to the constructor.
 The following examples demonstrate this:
 ```@docs
 global_tate_model(base::AbstractNormalToricVariety; completeness_check::Bool = true)
 global_tate_model(ais::Vector{T}, base::AbstractNormalToricVariety; completeness_check::Bool = true) where {T<:MPolyRingElem{QQFieldElem}}